-Fetcher is a Drush extension that automates the process of provisioning a Drupal site on a server.
+Fetcher is a Drush extension that automates the process of provisioning a Drupal site on a local development environment or a server.
 This includes setting up the Drupal root, fetching the code (generally from a VCS), creating a database for the site and a user with the necessary privileges to manage it, updating permissions, creating symlinks, setting up server configuration files like Apache’s virtual hosts, and generating drush alias files for your convenience.
 In addition, fetcher supports post installation tasks that can be run after a site is setup.

 Fetcher is highly pluggable, using PHP classes as plugins.
 Wherever possible functionality and business logic has been baked into handler classes that can be replaced simply by changing some configuration in your drushrc file (see the “Configuration” section below).